 I like to tell people that all God desires is willing hearts!
 He will take care of the rest.
 You don’t have to have the whole plan figured out; God’s got a plan.
 All you need is the love: the love you have for Him, and “the love with which God loves” for your fellowman.
 Fr.
 Stephen Torraco used that phrase, “the love with which God loves”.
 That’s the Holy Spirit again.
 That power of the Holy Spirit was left within us by our Savior.

 We are on a mission, the mission Jesus assigned to us before He ascended.
 As an Army wife that idea of “mission” resonates with me.
 Our Soldiers are fond of saying, “The mission comes first.”
 And when it is a mission that God has commissioned us to take part in, those words were never more true.

 We are working with Him but He didn’t just leave us to our own devices, He left us the Holy Spirit.
 And so we are caught up in the Love of the Father and the Son and we are members of the Body of Christ.
 This very idea: for me, there actually are no words to express my awe and amazement, and gratitude.

-As some of you know, I wrote a book a while back, Drowning in Lemonade – Reflections of an Army Wife, and I would like to share some of that with you this morning that deals with the idea of receiving the grace and love of God.
+As some of you know, I wrote a book a while back, Drowning in Lemonade – Reflections of an Army Wife, and I would like to share some of that with you, the part that deals with the idea of receiving the grace and love of God.